Chitaoji/textpy/README.md

 </table>
 <!--/html-->

-Note that in the jupyter notebook case, the matched substrings are **clickable**, linking to where the patterns were found.
+In this case, the matched substrings are **clickable**, linking to where the patterns were found.

 ## Usage
 ### tx.module()